 Scenarios For The Occurrence Of “the search Key Was Not Found In Any Record” Error

-Here are the few a case in which users mostly encounters “Search Key Was Not Found In Any Record” issue.
+Here is the few a case in which users mostly encounters “Search Key Was Not Found In Any Record” issue.

 - when you enter a large amount of text in a Memo field that contains an index in Access: “Run-time error ‘3709’ “